mes3n/donut/README.md

  The shape is then rotated around the x- y- and z-axis using matrices.

- Use the -dx, -dy, and -dz arguments to manipulate the donuts rotations, The donuts shape can a also be changed with -R and -r.
+ Use the -dx, -dy, and -dz arguments to manipulate the donuts rotations, the donuts shape can a also be changed with -R and -r.